How Marico fought an aggressive giant

 Being an entrepreneur, especially one disentangling from a family business, teaches one many lessons.
 One lesson that Harsh (Mariwala) swore by was never to underestimate the competition.
 He had an insatiable curiosity regarding competitor thought process and what the consumer felt about the brand….

-Hindustan Lever (now Hindustan Unilever Limited, or HUL) was and is the biggest and most respected player in the FMCG sector.
-Conditions seemed right for it to expand its product portfolio.
-The route it chose was acquisitions.
-In 1993, it acquired Tata Oil Mills Company (TOMCO), predominantly a soap manufacturing company, which also had in its portfolio a coconut oil brand, Tata Nihar Coconut Oil, with distribution mainly in eastern India.
-Hindustan Lever was the gold standard in FMCG marketing and distribution and the TOMCO acquisition provided it with a beachhead to enter the coconut oil and hair oil segments and expand nationally...

-Hindustan Lever (now Hindustan Unilever Limited, or HUL) was and is the biggest and most respected player in the FMCG sector.
+Hindustan Lever (now Hindustan Unilever Limited, or HUL) was, and still is, the biggest and most respected player in the fast moving consumer goods (FMCG) sector.
 Conditions seemed right for it to expand its product portfolio.
 The route it chose was acquisitions.
 In 1993, it acquired Tata Oil Mills Company (TOMCO), predominantly a soap manufacturing company, which also had in its portfolio a coconut oil brand, Tata Nihar Coconut Oil, with distribution mainly in eastern India.
 Hindustan Lever was the gold standard in FMCG marketing and distribution and the TOMCO acquisition provided it with a beachhead to enter the coconut oil and hair oil segments and expand nationally...

 Keki Dadiseth, who took over as the chairman of Hindustan Lever in 1996, built his career on corporate acquisitions.
 Along with mergers of some of the group businesses, he knew he could strengthen Lever’s position by acquiring promising companies….
 Prime among these targets was Marico.